Alanjamlu34/Analisis-Runtun-Waktu-R/README.md

 - **Submission**: Contains the answers (in Indonesian) and explanations.
 - **Dataset**: The dataset used for analysis.
 - **R_code**: R code used for analysis.
 It is recommended to use RStudio as the IDE and don’t forget to update the file path.
-- **..output R.pdf**: A markdown file generated from the .R code.
+- **R_output_markdown**: A markdown file generated from the .R code.
 This file displays the output of each code line.

 ## Prediction
 - 1st R